An Author in Many Forms: Richard Matheson

 Today on the blog, we are going to examine the life in times of this literary giant to better understand the novel we are reading, Treasure Island.

-Saul Bellow, one of the most influential American writers of the 20th century, navigated the complexities of modern life through his deeply intellectual and introspective novels.
+Ernest Hemingway, one of the most influential American writers of the 20th century, was known for his sparse prose and adventurous life.